rilhia/fauxpost/README.md

 ---

+## 💬 Why Use FauxPost?

+FauxPost is a playful response to the growing weirdness of online self-promotion.
+It lets you rewrite LinkedIn posts the way you feel they should have been written.
+Whether you're calling out corporate nonsense, decoding a humblebrag, or just having a laugh with like-minded people.

+You can even create a LinkedIn paper trail by sharing a starting link that leads others through a sequence of posts, each revealing part of a larger message or campaign.

+Perfect for:
+- Satirists and social commentators
+- Observational comedians and mischief-makers
+- Job seekers with personality
+- Anyone who’s allergic to “influencer-speak”
+- Marketing teams creating interactive campaigns or LinkedIn post Easter egg trails

+---

+## 🚀 Features

+- ✍️ **Live editing** of visible LinkedIn post content
+- 🔗 **Sharable URLs** for your rewritten versions
+- 🔒 **Content is stored locally** in the browser — no external server required
+- 📦 **No tracking, no analytics, no nonsense**
+- 🧠 **Intended for satire, commentary, or just plain fun**

+---

 ## 🧩 How to Use FauxPost
 1. **Install FauxPost**
    To install the FauxPost Chrome Extension, go to https://chromewebstore.google.com/detail/fauxpost/albklnhkabkccdpdimjnnlbppakgfgna and click the **"Add To Chrome"** button.